Nice to Michu 🐱 Free Shipping Over $119

 Learn the Types of Microorganisms in Cats

 Microorganisms that affect cats can be broadly categorized into bacteria, viruses, fungi, and parasites.
 Each category includes organisms that can either benefit or harm a cat's health.
+Having a basic understanding of your cat's anatomy through this introduction to cat physiology can help you better interpret how these microorganisms interact with their body and cause various symptoms.
 Knowing how to identify and manage common sickness of cats is crucial for their health and well-being.
 Knowing how to identify and manage sick cat symptoms is crucial for their health and well-being.

 Bacteria